gitluin/sara/README.md

  * Sometimes, opening pictures in feh via vifm leads to insane tiling of the picture
  * Bar doesn't redraw on laptop lid reopen until maprequest, changedesktop, etc.
  * Need to XFree() in applyrules, I think?
 Unclear
+ * Implement just\_switched check to prevent the behavior in 0.8.7.4

 To Do
 ----